-Laminate flooring is made in layers.
-The bottom layer is called the backing layer.
-It is made to resist moisture to prevent board warping for a solid foundation.
+Laminate flooring is constructed in layers.
+The bottom layer is the "backing".
+It's designed to resist moisture that could cause boards to warp.

-The next layer up is the inner core layer.
-It is the stability layer of the floor made from high density fiberboard that is reinforced with a special resin to further enhance water resistance and increase durability.
+Above the backing is the inner core.
+The core is made from high-density fiberboard that is reinforced with a special resin to further enhance moisture resistance and increase durability.

-The final, top layer is the wear layer.
-This protects the design layer from fading, scratches, and damage from everyday wear and tear.
+The top layer is the wear layer.
+This layer protects the design from fading, scratches, and damage from everyday wear and tear.

 LAMINATE STYLE AND AFFORDABILITY

 Laminate was originally created as an affordable alternative to hardwood.
 Back in the 1970s when laminate flooring was first introduced to the market, homeowners loved the fact that they could get a durable floor that looked like wood, but didn't have the hardwood price tag.

 In those early days, style was sacrificed for affordability.
 If you had a laminate floor back then, it may have looked like wood, but it probably also looked fake or "plastic-y", which used to be a drawback of this flooring type.

 Today, advanced printing technologies have enabled manufacturers to create a wide variety of laminate visuals that look so close to their original source, they can even fool flooring experts

 LAMINATE VS. HARDWOOD

 Whether you choose laminate flooring or hardwood flooring for your home depends on your taste, your lifestyle, and your budget.
 Both flooring types offer a wide array of design choices, so you can find a floor to easily match your taste.